• Blue Steel #2

 Blue Steel #2 is hard and more difficult to sharpen compared to White Steel #2.
 However, it is easier to sharpen than Blue Steel #1.

-• Professional Knife Craftsmen and Experienced Knife Users
+• 1.
+Professional Chefs and Experienced Knife Users

 Knife_forging_process